 Prolactin levels may need to be tested too

 Certain conditions can warrant the need to measure how much of the Prolactin hormone is there in the blood.
-Changes in prolactin levels can happen in physiological conditions too.
+Changes in normal prolactin levels can happen in physiological conditions too.
 For example, when women are pregnant or have just given birth, they will have higher levels of prolactin making it easier for them to make breast milk.
 A Prolactin test can also sometimes reveal other issues caused by this hormone.

 Book your Prolactin test with Metropolis and get world-class lab services.